Author, Andrew Gibson

-That’s because a lot of the exchange rates you see online are not available to the public.
+Most of the online exchange rates you see are not available to customers.

 They are what’s called ‘interbank’ exchange rates.

-As the name suggests, interbank foreign exchange rates are used by banks to trade currencies with other banks.
+As the name suggests, interbank exchange rates are used by banks to trade with other banks.

-But if you take a closer look at these ‘free’ exchange rate sites you will find a disclaimer somewhere saying words like “for information purposes only” or “Consumer clients or small to medium-sized businesses cannot access these rates.”
+But if you take a closer look you will find a disclaimer somewhere saying words like “for information purposes only” or “consumer clients or small to medium-sized businesses cannot access these rates.”